-Of course it is not necessary to spend all day game-driving in the car.
+Of course, it is not necessary to spend all day game-driving in the car.
 Most hotels are located right amidst the national parks, and, taking a longer safari itinerary, will allow you to enjoy the comforts of award-winning properties the whole day.
 Water hotels drilled around the lodge will attract the animals directly to the terrace, bringing safari vibes right to you.

 Because of the long time spent within a safari car, give consideration to traveling with young children.
 Keep in mind if your young one is able to sit for long periods of time and how attentive they may be to this experience.
-Safaris are exciting and there are animals, birds and unique wildlife to see all around, but it can be tiresome for young travelers.
+Safaris are exciting and there are animals, birds, and unique wildlife to see all around, but it can be tiresome for young travelers.

 Also, remember that time moves differently on safari.
-A morning spent in Tarangire National Park following a herd of elephants is thrilling; your heart will race when you see a lion just a few meters away; you will stand up to fully appreciate the height of a giraffe, and climb throughout the safari car to get a perfect photograph of a leopard hiding in a tree overhead.
+A morning spent in Tarangire National Park following a herd of elephants is thrilling; your heart will race when you see a lion just a few meters away; you will stand up to fully appreciate the height of a giraffe, and climb through the safari car to get a perfect photograph of a leopard hiding in a tree overhead.

-Before you know it, it’s time for lunch; your driver will take you to a special designated picnic spot, usually overlooking a lake or with a fantastic view of the park, where you will enjoy your meal outside of the safari car.
+Before you know it, it’s time for lunch; your driver will take you to a specially designated picnic spot, usually overlooking a lake or with a fantastic view of the park, where you will enjoy your meal outside of the safari car.

 Things that make a safari in Tanzania special

 Tanzania has the largest biodiversity of animals in Africa, making it hands-down the best location for a wildlife safari.

 Considering even just Tanzania’s northern parks and attractions, it is easy to see why Tanzania is a popular tourist destination for wildlife safaris: